plank/snapshots/README.md

 You will notice that in a `SnapshotMigration` you have `$this->schema` available which is the `SnapshotBuilder` instance.
 It is a wrapper around the framework's `\Illuminate\Database\Schema\Builder` class.
 You can also use the `SnapshotSchema` facade, however you should only use that inside a `SnapshotMigration`.

-The `SnapshotMigrations` allow you to declare migrations in the way you are used to, but under the hood it will handle all of the versioning.
+The `SnapshotMigrations` allow you to declare migrations in the way you are used to, but under the hood it will handle all versioning.

 You will also notice the `SnapshotBlueprint` class.
 This blueprint type exists to allow you to define foreign keys to versioned content from versioned content using the `->onSnapshot()` method.